smiyaguchi/headwater/README.md

 `headwater` uses json format schema file.
 Default schema filename is `schema.json`.<br>
 To change schema file, please use `-s` option.

+Also use `-q` option, you can quotes double quotation to field.

 ```
 # generate test data
 $ hw gen